WerWolv/Documentation/pattern_language/README.md

 AnimationBank animationBank @ 0x0;
 ```

-Each Animation struct contains an offset, which defines the position of the AnimationEntry data:
+Each Animation struct contains an offset, which defines the position of the AnimationEntry:

 ```rust
 struct Animation {